Professional counseling & Consulting services available

 What are the fees?

 Here are the basics...
 GRC strives to reduce obstacles to help ensure that folks receive the care they need.
 For this reason we operate on a donation system.
-GRC's current suggested donation rate is $50/ hour, pro-rated (typical sessions are 90 minutes in length: $75).
+GRC's current suggested donation rate is $100 per hour-1.5 hrs.
 After your session(s), the opportunity will be afforded to make a donation to the organization (or have another entity do so upon your behalf), however financial limitations will never exclude you from receiving care.

 GRC invests the bulk of the costs for sending their professional care providers to the field.
-The donations received for services do not go to the individual providers (because they are donating their time and expertise), but rather go toward paying for the expenses of the trip.
-Each future trip is dependent on receiving sufficient donations to pay for the associated travel costs.
+The donations received for services do not go to the individual providers, but rather go toward paying for the expenses of the trip.
+Each future trip is largely dependent on receiving sufficient donations to pay for the associated travel costs.
 If you have further questions regarding donations for service, please feel free to discuss them with your care provider.

 Who will I be meeting with?